alchemyplatform/aa-sdk/site/using-smart-accounts/session-keys/getting-started.md

 Session keys can be held on the client side or on a backend agent.
 Client side session keys are useful for skipping confirmations, and agent side keys are useful for automations.

-In the above example, we use a client-side key using the the `SessionKeySigner` exported from `@alchemy/aa-accounts`.
+In the above example, we use a client-side key using the `SessionKeySigner` exported from `@alchemy/aa-accounts`.

 ```ts
 import { SessionKeySigner } from "@alchemy/aa-accounts";